Tuition Fees and Scholarships

 Note!
 Citizens of Finland are not required to provide proof of their citizenship; it will be verified from the population register

-Copies of the documents must be delivered to Admission Services by 7 February 2018 by 3 pm Finnish time.
+Copies of the documents must be uploaded to the application by 29 January 2020 by 3 pm Finnish time.

 The original documents will be checked.